 and the app's

 targetSdkVersionis 23 or higher, the app requests permissions from the user at run-time.
-The user can revoke the permissions at any time, so the app needs to check whether it has the permissions every time it runs.
+The user can revoke the permissions at any time, so the app needs to check whether it has the permissions every time it accesses permission-protected APIs.
 For more information about requesting permissions in your app, see the Working with System Permissions training guide.

 targetSdkVersionis 22 or lower, the system asks the user to grant the permissions when the user installs the app.
 If you add a new permission to an updated version of the app, the system asks the user to grant that permission when the user updates the app.
 Once the user installs the app, the only way they can revoke the permission is by uninstalling the app.

 Often times a permission failure will result in a

 SecurityException being thrown back to the app.
 However,

 this is not guaranteed to occur everywhere.
 For example, the